 There are over 16,000 individual species of fly in North America alone.
 In fact, flies are located in every corner of the planet except for the coldest parts of the polar ice caps.
-There are many different varieties of fly that are known for infestations in the U.S. including black flies, cluster flies, crane flies, deer flies, flesh flies, horn flies, horse flies, sand flies, and so on and so forth.
+Flies that infest the U.S. include black flies, cluster flies, bottle flies, deer flies, flesh flies, moth flies, horse flies, sand flies, and blow flies.

-The life cycle of a fly can range from days to years depending on both its location and specific species, but all flies undergo a complete four-stage life cycle.
-This life cycle includes the following stages: egg, larva, pupa, and adult stages.
-Flies survive longest in warmer temperatures (like those most commonly found in the south) and their preferred climate, between 75 and 80 degrees Fahrenheit, are the temperature that many homes stay at.
+The average lifespan of a housefly can range from days to years depending on both its location and specific species, but all flies undergo a complete four-stage life cycle.
+This life cycle includes: egg, larva, pupa, and adult stages.
+Flies survive longest in warmer temperatures (like those most commonly found in the south) and their preferred climate.
+They thrive between 75 and 80 degrees Fahrenheit, the temperature that many homes stay at.

 Are flies dangerous?

 There are over a hundred different pathogens associated with the common housefly.
 These potential dangers include salmonella, staphylococcus, E. coli and shigella.
 The presence of flies in or around your home or business can facilitate the transition of these diseases to humans and animals.
 They can spread hepatitis, typhoid, cholera, dysentery, and other common maladies.
 Long story short: flies may seem innocuous but they can be incredibly dangerous if left to infest a home or business freely.